Born in California, 1988

 2019-2020, Senior Instructor, CIEE Global Campus, Monteverde, Costa Rica

 Natural historian, birder, nerd.
-Robert has dreamed of becoming an ornithologist since the age of 10.
-At the University of Montana, he finally achieved his goal of becoming "Dr. Bird Nerd," earning his doctoral degree in the Flight Laboratory with Dr. Bret Tobalske.
+Robert decided he wanted to be an ornithologist at the age of 10.
+Twenty years later, at the University of Montana, he finally achieved that goal and became "Dr. Bird Nerd," earning his doctoral degree in the Flight Laboratory with Dr. Bret Tobalske.
 Robert's research identified novel forms of animal communication and novel lift-producing devices in the wings of over 60 species of pigeons and doves.
 His work strives to answer broad evolutionary questions about morphology, performance, and behavior, but is also motivated by basic questions about form and function and a passion for discovery.

 Robert is dedicated to science education and strives to utilize natural history collections as learning tools, connecting students to nature in new and exciting ways.
 He also uses his photography and graphic design to bring scientific imagery to the public realm.
 Robert loves being in the classroom and his engaging and enthusiastic teaching style has earned him several awards.